scribeGriff/ConvoLab/README.md

     -2.00
     -2.00 - 2.00j

+You can save this data to an external file using the export(String filename) method of the base results class as follows:

+    y.export('pathName/filename.txt');

 To perform an inverse fft to recover the original sequence, one can pass the data field of y to ifft():

     var x = ifft(y.data);